 Consider tolerances when designing a product with extruded aluminium

 The aluminium extrusion process is a robust process.
 You heat the aluminium and force the softened metal through a shaped opening in a die.
 And your profile emerges.
-This process lets you take advantage of the qualities of aluminum and gives you more options in design.
+This process lets you take advantage of the qualities of aluminium and gives you more options in design.
 It is cost-effective manufacturing that provides you with a robust product.

 The range of profiles that can be produced by extrusion is almost endless.
 This is also why there is a variety of general rules detailing potential solutions and applicable tolerances.